Skip to main content

 To understand how they are different, it’s best to start with how C-corps and S-corps are similar.

 Both corporate designations feature formalities such as requiring articles of incorporation and establishing a board of directors.
 Both types must also adopt bylaws, issue stock, and file yearly reports with the state.
-Owners are called shareholders, and they must hire directors to manage the company's operation.
+Owners are called shareholders, and they must hire directors to manage the company’s operations.

-The Key Difference: Taxation
+The Key Differences: Taxation and Formation

 C-corps are subject to double taxation.
 Here, a company’s profits are taxed first at the corporate level and again at the personal income level.
 This means that any profits (or dividends) allotted to shareholders can be taxed again on their personal income tax returns.

 While S-corps have been favored business structures because they do away with the double tax, the 2017 tax bill made important changes.
 C-corps now have a flat corporate tax rate of 21%.
-However, S-corps can write off 20% of their business income.

-Differences in Formation
+Formation

 • Have no more than 100 shareholders